Josue-Caballero-Sanchez/Josue-Caballero-Sanchez/README.md

 ###

 <p align="left">Hi there!
-I'm a 22-year-old computer scientist located in Glendale, Arizona.
-I am a recent computer science graduate from Arizona State University with strong expertise in web design, Java, C++, C#, and IT.
+My name is Josue and I'm a 22-year-old computer scientist located in Glendale, Arizona.
+I am a recent graduate from Arizona State University with strong expertise in web design, Java, C++, C#, and IT.
 Currently working as an IT Intern with the City of Phoenix Water Services Department where I provide technical support using ServiceNow, develop PowerShell scripts to support internal operations, and work with the Applications team on database tasks using Oracle SQL.</p>

 ###